 Peter and Appollo were called in to help with the rescue operations after the September 11 terror attacks.
 They arrived at the World Trade Center site about fifteen minutes after the Twin Towers fell.
 After he arrived Appollo was nearly killed by the fire.
 But he somehow managed to survive after falling into a pool of water.
 They were both a huge help in the aftermath the 9/11 attacks.

-He was also awarded the “American Kennel Club Ace” award in 2001 and received more recognition for his bravery and courage at the Westminster Kennel Club Dog Show in 2002 along with various other dogs from the New York Police Department’s K9 unit.
+He was also awarded the “American Kennel Club Ace” award in 2001 and received more recognition for his bravery and courage at the Westminster Kennel Club Dog Show in 2002 along with various others from the New York Police Department’s K9 unit.

 German Shepherds are just so intelligent and worthy of all the awards and gifts they receive.
 Many put their owners lives before their own and they are there to protect them.
-Some dogs are so brave as to go to war and to help fight for our country along side veterans and soldiers.
+Some of them are so brave as to go to war and to help fight for our country along-side veterans and soldiers.

-From famous Hollywood movie stars to dog veterans and sentry dogs to show dogs.
-All of these famous German Shepherds have a place in our hearts.
+From famous Hollywood movies to winning prestigious titles, all of these famous German Shepherds have a place in our hearts.
 And if you have your own GSD at home then you may understand the love they truly feel for you and your family, famous or not.

 Please leave a comment below and let us know what you think!

 Who is your favorite famous German Shepherd?
-Did any of the dogs above inspire you in one way or another?
+Did any of the GSDs listed above inspire you in one way or another?
 Let us know!
 We would love to hear about your stories!